arashsm79/CosmicPlasmic/README.md

 # Cosmic Plasmic

-Cosmic desktop and KDE Plasma desktop in one image.
+Cosmic desktop and KDE Plasma apps in one image.

 ## Installation

-> **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

 To rebase an existing atomic Fedora installation to the latest build: